shaflikmohd99/Standard-Distance-Analysis/README.md

-# Spatial Pattern Analysis (Standard distance, Standard Deviational Ellipse and Mean Center)
+# Spatial Pattern Analysis (Standard Distance, Standard Deviational Ellipse and Mean Center)

 # GIS Spatial Statistics: Standard Distance Analysis
 One of spatial pattern analysis which is standard distance analysis.
 This tools measures a spatial dispersion (how spread out your data is around its center).